Tips & FAQ

 - Create a spreadsheet which indicates the due date of each scholarship, the required supporting documents for each, and when you will receive these documents to submit your applications.

 - Proofread, check spelling and make sure that you have provided everything that is required.

 - Make copies of every application sent and provide current contact information.

 You can edit some personal information by logging into your PAWS account.
 If this is not possible, contact the One Stop Shop to edit financial information or the Office of Admissions to edit GPA, residency, and school information.

 Georgia State offers scholarships based on financial need and academic merit.
 We offer university-wide awards that currently enrolled students may apply for and departmental scholarships that are major-related.
-All students may apply for scholarships for the next academic year beginning Friday, December 13.
-The deadline is February 14, 2014.
+All students may apply for scholarships for the next academic year beginning December 12th, 2014

 If you are an incoming student, you will receive information regarding recruiting scholarships in your acceptance letter if you are eligible.

 You must email the contact listed for major or college specific awards for additional information.